heroiclabs/nakama-docs/docs/runtime-code-basics.md

 | WriteLeaderboardRecord  | Write a record to a leaderboard.                                                  |
 | WriteStorageObjects     | Write objects into the storage engine.                                            |

+Names are case-insensitive.
+For more information, have a look at ["apigrpc.proto"](https://github.com/heroiclabs/nakama/blob/master/apigrpc/apigrpc.proto).

 You should use the following message names for `register_rt_before` and `register_rt_after` hooks:

 | Message Name         | Description                                                                 |